IPO Insights: Insider Trading Policies

 Scope and Content of Insider Trading Policies

 The scope and content of a company’s insider trading policy will vary depending on a number of factors, including size, maturity, number of employees and the trading market for the company’s securities, and should be adapted to fit a company’s particular facts and circumstances.
 A brief policy highlighting key principles may be enough for some companies, while a more robust policy with detailed procedures may be more suitable for others.
-A company may also embed its insider trading policy within its code of conduct rather than adopt a stand-alone insider trading policy, which is becoming an increasingly common practice.
+Some companies may embed their insider trading policy within their code of conduct rather than adopt a stand-alone insider trading policy.

 The policy should include an overview or statement of purpose that contains a “plain English” definition or explanation of what constitutes insider trading.
 This section should also provide guidance on what “materiality” and “non-public” mean, concepts that are fundamental to an understanding of insider trading.
 Consider using examples to aid in setting forth these definitions.

 • Who will be subject to the policy?
 A policy’s general prohibition of insider trading while possessing material nonpublic information applies to all employees, as well as the board of directors.
 The policy’s blackout periods and pre-clearance procedures should apply, at a minimum, to all executive officers and directors of the company, as well as any individuals below the executive level who may have access to sensitive financial information prior to its public release (e.g. finance and accounting staff).
 For new public companies with a relatively small number of employees, it may be appropriate for the blackout periods and pre-clearance procedures to cover all employees.
 The policy should also extend to trades made by close family members and others sharing the household of covered persons.
-The company may also want to consider whether its consultants should be covered by the policy.
+The policy may also cover affiliates, which may include entities or persons who are influenced or controlled by a covered person or the company.
+The company may also want to consider whether its consultants and contractors should be covered by the policy to the extent they have access to material nonpublic information.

 • Who will be subject to pre-clearance rules?
 Most public companies require that the covered persons discussed above, primarily consisting of executive officers and directors, “pre-clear” trades with a designated compliance officer.
 This protects the covered persons from executing a trade during a period that would otherwise be an open trading window, but in which there is a material undisclosed transaction.